rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 lifesaver.
 I quickly discovered that I could have a "just works" distro with 80% of the reproducibility and benefits of Nix with 20% of the headaches.

-I could create a reproducible, declaritive toolbox using home manager and let PopOS handle all the boring bells and whistles you'd expect from a modern distro.
+I could create a reproducible, declarative toolbox using home manager and let PopOS handle all the boring bells and whistles you'd expect from a modern distro.
 This unfortunately meant that Nix couldn't handle the system-level stuff I _do_ want to configure like tweaking PopOS, setting up docker or routing